Why did the public care so little about the mass murder of Jews?

 Between 1939 and 1945 there were 26 stories about the mass murder of Jews in the New York Times.
 When the British first reported the “greatest known killing” in 1942, it only got a small column on the fifth page and was roundly ignored as a nonstory.’
 It seems that people were aware Jews were being killed in large numbers, but no one was really interested or cared very much.
 People seemed to care about the atrocities committed by the Germans in Belgium in WWI.
 Was the lack of concern because of anti-semitism?

-Knowledge about Nazi atrocities was widespread in Allied countries, both in the public and in the governments.
+Knowledge about atrocities was widespread in Allied countries, both in the public and in the governments.

-When the Einsatzgruppen in the Soviet Union began mass executing Jews in the wake of the German invasion, it took the Allied governments but one month to intercept, de-crypt and transcribe them.
+When the Einsatzgruppen in the Soviet Union began mass executing Jews in the wake of the German invasion.
+It took the Allied governments but one month to intercept, de-crypt and transcribe them.
 By mid-July 1941, the British government was fully aware of the activity of the Einsatzgruppen, which they reported to Berlin via HF Radio and which the British soon very able to decipher.
-The Einsatzgruppen Situational Reports USSR as they are known are incredibly frank and open about Nazi anti-Jewish policy in both the Reich and the Soviet Union.
-Take for example the first report the British intercepted, Report No. 101 from October where concerning the massacre at Babi Jar, the Einsatzgruppen report:
+The Einsatzgruppen Situational Reports USSR as they are known are incredibly frank and open about anti-Jewish policy in both the Reich and the Soviet Union.
+Take for example the first report the British intercepted.
+Report No. 101 from October where concerning the massacre at Babi Jar, the Einsatzgruppen report:

 Sonderkommando 4a in collaboration with Einsatzgruppe HQ and two Kommandos of police regiment South, executed 33,771 Jews in Kiev on September 29 and 30, 1941.

-This is but one of these reports where they openly state that they are killing thousands and hundred thousands of Jews.
+This is but one of these reports where they openly state that they are killing hundreds of thousands of Jews.

-Especially the Polish government in Exile did a lot of further work to spread the knowledge of these crimes, going so far as to have members of the Armia Krajowa smuggle out reports from the Auschwitz Concentration Camp.
-And while it is right that the London government largely dismissed these reports that was not the result of disbelief necessarily but rather of the official position that it was important to concentrate on winning the war militarily in order to end this rather than focus on this particular plight too much.
+The Polish government in Exile did a lot of work to spread the knowledge of these crimes.
+Going so far as to have members of the Armia Krajowa smuggle out reports from the Auschwitz Concentration Camp.
+And while it is right that the London government largely dismissed these reports.
+That was not the result of disbelief necessarily but rather of the official position that it was important to concentrate on winning the war militarily in order to end this rather than focus on this particular plight too much.

 As for the public in the US and the UK, they too were aware if not of the fine details, that Germany was killing Jews in large numbers.
 The New York Times e.g. published an article in 2001 admitting to its own failure to report more prominently on the Holocaust.
 They wrote: